 The other four intake vents are located on the top of the helmet and the first two are on the top front portion of the shell.
 These two forehead vents allow air to enter the helmet and cool the front/top part of your head and also help circulate the air coming in from the mouth vent.

-Lastly, youll find two exhaust vents on the rear lower sides of the helmet that, again, aid the suction in the helmet to pull air into the helmet and cool off your checks and lower head.
-Then they exhaust any of the air that’s becomes stale and hot keeping the air in the helmet cool and fresh.
+Lastly, you’ll find two exhaust vents on the rear lower sides of the helmet that, again, aid the suction in the helmet to pull air into the helmet and cool off your checks and lower head.
+Then they exhaust any of the air that’s become stale and hot keeping the air in the helmet cool and fresh.

 Padding and Liner

 To add to the protection of the carbon fiber shell, the helmet has a thick liner and padding that creates additional protection from high impact collisions.
 The padding can be purchased in 3 different sizes to make the fit the perfect one for you and to make sure that the helmet doesn’t move awkwardly on your head while you ride.

 Under the padding, Shark has even made a place for their Sharktooth system to be added.
 A lot of helmets don’t have places to put a communication system and they make it very uncomfortable to have one in.
 The Race R Pro does not have this problem because it’s designed to be Sharktooth compatible with its very own spot inside the padding.

 Graphics and Colors

 As far as graphics go you can find this helmet with a decent variety of them that will make it look unique and cool.
 For colors, on the other hand, we were only able to find black, black matte, white, and red.
 Just because we couldn’t find other colors it doesn’t mean they are not available it just means we didn’t see them.

 Either way with all the graphics available you should be able to find one in the colors you prefer.
 Also, if you aren’t able to find one that you like you can always get a flat white or black color and have someone add the graphics you prefer.
 Below we’ve included the one we liked the best which is called the Kimbo